-Summary of Corrective Action Previously Reported: Every effort possible to segregate duties, in Social Services and the Auditor's office, it is difficult due to a small employee pool.
+Summary of Corrective Action Previously Reported: Every effort possible to segregate duties and implement internal controls in Social Services and the Auditor's office, it is difficult due to a small employee pool.

 Status: Not Corrected.
 Due to lack of resources, the County has yet to discover a feasible plan, other than what is taking place, to accomplish this request.